 In 2003, the Bechtel Parsons Blue Grass Team was awarded the systems contract to facilitate the pilot plant through all of the project stages – design, construction, systemization, operations and closure.
-Operations are underway in the main plant and Static Detonation Chamber.
+Operations are underway in the main plant.
 For updates on plant progress, view the BGCAPP Monthly Status Briefings.

 The Program Executive Office, Assembled Chemical Weapons Alternatives, known as PEO ACWA, is the Department of Defense agency responsible for managing the destruction of the Blue Grass chemical weapons stockpile and oversees the Bechtel Parsons Blue Grass contract.